rfwarn/TradingView-Alpaca-Bridge/README.md

 - Stop loss and other similar features should be handled in pine script.
 - Cancels any open order for the specified stock if another order is received then processes new order.
 - Checks position before shorting/going long.
+- Buy price is received from TradingView webhook for position size calculation.

 ***
 **Known issues:**